About Keystone State Boychoir

 The KSB experience centers on its truly joyful music-making.
 The vibrant sound of the choir is enhanced by its compelling and energetic stage presence.
 Fitzmartin and Fisher believe that today's choral music must be seen and felt, as well as heard, if the art form is to continue to thrive and to attract new audiences.

 Keystone State Boychoir and its sister-choir, Pennsylvania Girlchoir, are members of Commonwealth Youthchoirs, founded in 2001 by Joseph P. Fitzmartin and Steven M. Fisher.
-Under the leadership of Executive Director Susan S. Ashbaker, this non-profit organization is committed to offering exemplary choral music education and performance opportunities to young people from diverse economic, racial, and ethnic backgrounds, while nurturing leadership skills, building character and encouraging self-discipline.
+Under the leadership of Interim Managing Director Steven M. Fisher, this non-profit organization is committed to offering exemplary choral music education and performance opportunities to young people from diverse economic, racial, and ethnic backgrounds, while nurturing leadership skills, building character and encouraging self-discipline.

 The KSB experience centers on its truly joyful music-making.
 The vibrant sound of the choir is enhanced by its compelling and energetic stage presence.
 Fitzmartin and Fisher believe that today’s choral music must be seen and felt, as well as heard, if the art form is to continue to thrive and to attract new audiences.